Updated with the latest IRS clarifications.

 Getting expert help with your taxes – Online

 As an online firm, we are working diligently through the tax season.
 If you want to use the stay-at-home time to get your tax documents together and your return started despite the pushback in deadlines, we are working full time.
-If you haven’t worked with us before, you can schedule a free consultation here.
+If you haven’t worked with us before, you can schedule a consultation here.
 (Current clients, please contact your accountant directly.)

 Please also follow our social media and sign up for our newsletter.
 We will post updates and explanations there, especially as they may affect expats and international taxpayers.